sahilwarkhade/LearnNotion_server/README.md

 their account details.
 PAGE 3
 For Admin (this is for future scope):
-* Dashboard: This page will have an overview of the platform's courses, instructors, and students.
+* Dashboard: This page will have an overview of the system's courses, instructors, and students.
-* Insights: This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
+* Insights: This page will have detailed insights into the system's metrics, including the number of registered users, courses, and revenue.
-* Instructor Management: This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
+* Instructor Management: This page will allow the admin to manage the system's instructors, including their account details, courses, and ratings.
 * Other Relevant Pages: The admin will also have access to other relevant pages, such as user management and course management pages.